 How to cope when Mother’s Day or Father’s Day is difficult

-Card shops, adverts, and Facebook tell us that Mother's Day and Father's Day are meant to be lovely, celebrative days.
+Card shops, adverts, and Facebook tell us that Mother's Day and Father's Day are meant to be lovely, celebratory days.
 But what if you don't have a mum?
 Or a dad?
 What if you have two mums?
-Or what if Mother's Day and Father's Day bring back bad memories?
-The Mix spoke to therapist Ruth Alborough to seek the best advice.
+Or what if Mother's Day or Father's Day just bring back bad memories?
+The Mix spoke to therapist Ruth Alborough to help you out.

-But some struggle, feeling like they’re not allowed to celebrate.
-These days might even be triggering for others and cause upset about their biological family, whether they know them or not.
+But others struggle, feeling like they’re not allowed to celebrate.
+And that’s totally valid as well.
+These days might even be triggering for you or prompt questions about your biological family, whether you know them or not.

-The best thing to do in this situation is talk, whether that’s to your adopted family, biological family, counsellor, or friends.
-It’s ok to feel awkward, sad, or angry on these days.
+The best thing to do in this situation is talk.
+Whether that’s to your adopted family, biological family, counsellor, or friends – just talk and talk until you’ve got that weight off your chest.
+Remember, it’s ok (dare we say normal) to feel awkward, sad, or angry on these days.

 Ruth says, “celebrating with one set of parents doesn’t mean you are being disloyal to anyone else so do what feels right for you.”

 Everyone deals with grief differently, and for some these days can be a painful reminder of your loss, no matter how long ago it was.

 “Do whatever feels most comforting,” says Ruth.
 Just because your parents are no longer here, it doesn’t mean you can’t celebrate.
 “Go for a walk in a park that you used to go to together, buy yourself a new lipstick they would have loved, or play their favourite music and just let yourself feel close to them.”

 But you should also be aware that other family members may not want to celebrate.
 Try and have a chat beforehand to see how you all want to spend it.
 Nothing is obligatory so don’t feel pressure to feel a certain way or do something that you’re not ready for.
 It’s completely up to you.